Rafacv23/F1-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: 🚀 Feature Request
 about: Suggest a new feature or enhancement
 title: "[FEATURE] Your title here"
-labels: feature
+labels: 🚀 Feature, 👀 Unread
+assignees: rafacv23
 ---

 **Is your feature request related to a problem?
 Please describe.**